climate-datalab/.github/profile/README.md

 - Coordinate systems and dealing with 1D vs. 2D latitude and longitude information
 - Calendar systems employed by climate models
 - Scenarios of future climate change
-- Naming schemes for both climate models and model experiments: from scenarios to MIPs
+- Naming schemes for both climate models and model experiments: from scenarios t o MIPs
 - Climate model large ensembles
 - Model "parameterizations" and inter-model physical differences

+Also check out our main website at http://www.climate-datalab.org/ for much more information!

 #### Climate DataLab Goals